How To: Talk to Anyone in Belize

 Drop By Unannounced (With Another Belizean)

 Teams are always amazed at Belizean hospitality when we do home visits in Belize.
 We stop by the house unannounced and shout “Buenas,” and wait to see what the response is.
 If the call “Buenas” comes back we walk up and talk for a bit.
-In America Talkingwhen people come by unannounced we typically have a negative association with that, as we’re expecting door-to-door salesmen, political canvassers, or Jehovah’s Witnesses.
+In America when people come by unannounced we typically have a negative association with that, as we’re expecting door-to-door salesmen, political canvassers, or Jehovah’s Witnesses.

 In Belize people are typically happy to talk to you.
 Schedules aren’t as crazy as they are in America, and people will generally be curious and open minded about what you’re up to.
 Your warmth, caring, and honesty will pave the way for some great conversations and create the potential for some real “God moments.”